-Table 4-2).
-Otherwise, the customer shall account for transportation between the supplier’s and its own shipping site (factory gate or distribution center, see Figure 4-4 and Figure 4-5).
+Table 9).
+Otherwise, the customer shall account for transportation between the supplier’s and its own shipping site (factory gate or distribution centre, see Figure 22 and Figure 23).

 The table below describes different cases of responsibility and accountability for transportation from supplier to customer:

 Table 9: Transportation between supplier and customer.